skg-if/ext-tmpl/docs/api/index.md

 Additionally, you are free to specify additional methods with customised behaviour that your extension requires to provide.

+{: .important }
-**Attention!** To prevent possible clashes with other extensions, each extension is assigned a unique prefix (e.g., the acronym you provided upon requesting an extension) that you need to prepend when defining api methods, or defining HTTP paramentes for core API resolvers.
+To prevent possible clashes with other extensions, each extension is assigned a unique prefix (e.g., the acronym you provided upon requesting an extension) that you need to prepend when defining api methods, or defining HTTP paramentes for core API resolvers.

 ## `GET https://my.skg.io/resolve/<schema>:<id>`